-Service tokens for SSH connections · Cloudflare for Teams documentation
+Service tokens for SSH connections

 Select the

-Applications page in the Access section of the Cloudflare for Teams dashboard.
+Applications page in the Access section of the Zero Trust dashboard.
 Locate the application and click Edit.

 The rule currently shown is the identity-based rule that allows team members to connect.
 Click Add a Rule to allow services.